matthewvowels1/Awesome-VAEs/README.md

 # Awesome-VAEs
 Awesome work on the VAE, disentanglement, representation learning, and generative models.

-I gathered these resources (currently @ 459 papers) as literature for my PhD, and thought it may come in useful for others.
+I gathered these resources (currently @ 473 papers) as literature for my PhD, and thought it may come in useful for others.
 This list includes works relevant to various topics relating to VAEs.
 Sometimes this spills over to topics e.g. adversarial training and GANs, general disentanglement, variational inference, flow-based models and auto-regressive models.
 Always keen to expand the list.
 I have also included an excel file which includes notes on each paper, as well as a breakdown of the topics covered in each paper.

 They are ordered by year (new to old).
 I provide a link to the paper as well as to the github repo where available.

 ## 2020

+Draft and Edit: Automatic Storytelling Through Multi-Pass Hierarchical Conditional Variational Autoencoder.
+Yu, Li, Liu, Tang, Zhang, Zhao, Yan	https://www.aaai.org/Papers/AAAI/2020GB/AAAI-YuM.8133.pdf

+Reverse variational autoencoder for visual attribute manipulation and anomaly detection.
+Gauerhof, Gu	http://openaccess.thecvf.com/content_WACV_2020/papers/Lydia_Reverse_Variational_Autoencoder_for_Visual_Attribute_Manipulation_and_Anomaly_Detection_WACV_2020_paper.pdf

+Bridged variational autoencoders for joint modeling of images and attributes.
+Yadav, Sarana, Namboodiri, Hegde	http://openaccess.thecvf.com/content_WACV_2020/papers/Yadav_Bridged_Variational_Autoencoders_for_Joint_Modeling_of_Images_and_Attributes_WACV_2020_paper.pdf

+Treatment effect estimation with disentangled latent factors.	anon	https://arxiv.org/abs/2001.10652

+Unbalanced GANS: pre-training the generator of generative adversarial network using variational autoencoder.
+Ham, Jun, Kim	https://arxiv.org/pdf/2002.02112.pdf

 Regularized autoencoders via relaxed injetive probability flow.
 Kumar, Poole, Murphy	https://arxiv.org/abs/2002.08927